-Social engineering is a very broad term that covers a lot of the techniques used to hack systems.
-In basic terms, social engineering uses tricks and psychological tactics to make someone do something to compromise their own security.
+Social engineering is a broad term covering many techniques used to hack systems.
+In basic terms, social engineering uses tricks and psychological tactics to make someone do something to compromise their security.

-Hackers use the technique to gain a foothold in a system before using malware or RATs (remote access tools) to begin stealing data or controlling a system.
-Social engineering is an entry-point, not a method of completing a hack on its own.
+Hackers use the technique to gain a foothold in a system before using malware or RATs (remote access tools) to steal data or control a system.
+Social engineering is an entry point, not a method of completing a hack.

-Despite these drawbacks, hackers use this method more than any other hack because human beings are often the weak link in strong security.
+Despite these drawbacks, hackers use this method more than any other hack because human beings are often the weak link.

 Types of Social Engineering

-Social engineering comes in many different forms, so regular people can have a hard time spotting it.
+Social engineering has many forms, so regular people can have difficulty spotting it.
 Below are just some of the types of engineering commonly used on the internet.

 Phishing is a type of engineering that relies on the victim’s lack of knowledge.
 Often phishing comes in emails or other messages, trying to entice users into clicking links, downloading files, or installing unsafe programs.

 Phishing is the most common type of social engineering because it’s easy to pull off.
-When hackers use phishing techniques, they can cast a wide net by sending mass e-mails.
-If hackers target 1000 victims, even 1 percent of those victims falling for the trick gives the hacker 10 targets.
-With modern email and messaging services, it’s possible to send hundreds of thousands of messages in one go.
+Hackers can cast a wide net by sending mass emails using phishing techniques.
+If hackers target 1000 victims, even 1 percent of those victims falling for the trick gives the hacker ten targets.
+With modern email and messaging services, sending hundreds of thousands of messages in one go is possible.

 Piggybacking is a type of social engineering that requires physical contact with the target.
 Hackers can use piggybacking to gain access to physical systems in several ways.
 One method is to claim they have lost their login for a system and ‘borrow’ the victim’s ID.
-Another method hackers use to attack is to ask to borrow a specific item of equipment like a laptop, then they quickly and quietly install malicious software on the system.
+Another method hackers use to attack is to ask to borrow specific equipment like a laptop; then, they quickly and quietly install malicious software on the system.

 Piggybacking is a much smaller threat than phishing emails because physical contact is required.
-Hackers mostly rely on piggybacking if they’re targeting a specific system or company, but it can be used on the general public.
-If a hacker sets up in a coffee shop where people often use laptops, they can ask various people throughout their stay to ‘borrow’ their laptop to check social media or their emails and install malware surreptitiously.
+Hackers mostly rely on piggybacking to target a specific system or company, but it can be used on the general public.
+Suppose a hacker sets up in a coffee shop where people often use laptops.
+In that case, they can ask various people throughout their stay to ‘borrow’ their laptop to check social media or their emails and install malware surreptitiously.

-Baiting is very similar to phishing, except that baiting often offers the victim something they really want, rather than claiming to be a trusted source or playing on fear.
+Baiting is very similar to phishing, except that baiting offers the victim something they want rather than claiming to be a trusted source or playing on fear.
 This type of social engineering was one of the most common in the early days of the internet.
-Pop-ups that claim you’ve won a prize or emails that offer you money both fall into this category.
+Pop-ups claiming you’ve won a prize or emails offering money fall into this category.

 Like all types of engineering, baiting relies on human physiology to work well.
-Hackers who use baiting will offer the trendiest items of the moments in hopes of enticing a hapless victim, sometimes even children.
+Hackers who use baiting will offer the trendiest items of the moment to entice a hapless victim, sometimes even children.

 How to Spot Social Engineering

-Now that you know most of the ways hackers use social engineering, you need to learn how to spot them and avoid them.
+Now that you know how hackers use social engineering, you must learn how to spot and avoid them.

 In terms of piggybacking, the main thing you need to do is be careful who you trust.
 If someone you don’t recognize asks for help entering your workplace, tell them you can’t help them.
 Don’t lend your laptop to strangers, no matter what they claim to need.

-With all types of social engineering, it’s important to ask yourself questions.
 Nothing is ever free, especially on the internet.
-If you receive a message offering something for free, you should be immediately suspicious.
+You should be immediately suspicious if you receive a message offering something for free.

 Other Things You Can Do

 Social engineering is a powerful tool, but it’s not the only one out there.
-Hackers use social engineering as a method of gaining a foothold in your system.
-There are other actions you should take to protect yourself in case of a social engineering breach.
+Hackers use social engineering to gain a foothold in your system.
+It would be best to take other actions to protect yourself in a social engineering breach.

 Keep your protective software up-to-date.
 Antivirus, Antimalware, and a decent firewall with up-to-date databases can save you even if a system user messes up.

-Humans are the weak link in the security chain, so you should always plan around the human error.
-If you have a home network, make sure that someone knowledgeable has a hand in setting it up.
-Not using proper security on your wireless router can lead to loss of your data, especially with children and young people in the house.
+Humans are the weak link in the security chain, so you should always plan around the possibility of human error.
+If you have a home network, ensure that someone knowledgeable has a hand in setting it up.
+Not using proper security on your wireless router can lead to data loss, especially with children and young people in the house.

 Children are some of the most vulnerable when it comes to social engineering.
-Younger people are more likely to fall for phishing and baiting scams, so you ensure they’re well educated about the dos and don’ts of using a computer and the internet.
+Younger people are more likely to fall for phishing and baiting scams, so you ensure they know the dos and don’ts of using a computer and the internet.
 Our guide on safe online participation for children can help you figure out what to teach them.

-Worried about hackers?
-Out comprehensive security audit can keep you safe.
+Are you worried about hackers?
+Our comprehensive security audit can keep you safe.